Pair-Dependent Drift of Kerr Neighboring-Overtone Gap Minima

 so that pair-dependent minimum drift becomes the drift of the dominant zero-crossing location of \(F(a)\).

-This diagnostic admits a transparent physical picture in the complex plane.
-The minimum is a local radial turning event of the separation vector: the instantaneous radial projection passes through zero, while angular motion may persist.
-The minimum is therefore controlled by local separation dynamics, not by the scalar gap curve alone.
+In the complex plane, the minimum is a radial turning event of the separation vector---the radial projection passes through zero while angular motion may persist---so the physics is carried by local separation dynamics, not by the scalar gap curve alone.

-Finally, we test this picture on an expanded but deliberately restricted representative set.
-The triggered cases are broadly organized by the same local mechanism, while the detailed local crossing structure remains case dependent.
+We then test the picture on a deliberately restricted representative set; triggered cases share the same local mechanism, but crossing details remain case-dependent.
+Section~\ref{sec:pheno-triggers} (within the Discussion, section~\ref{sec:discussion}) outlines ringdown-oriented consequences and an empirical trigger taxonomy from the appendix scans.